LordDashMe/craftman/README.md

 ### Setup Network Development

-- To setup the development docker network provided by craftman automation script, use the command below:
+- To setup the development docker network provided by craftman, use the command below:

   ```text
   ./craftman network